Sheet resistance: Measurement

 A four-point probe is used to avoid contact resistance, which can often have the same magnitude as the sheet resistance.
 Typically a constant current is applied to two probes, and the potential on the other two probes is measured with a high-impedance voltmeter.
 A geometry factor needs to be applied according to the shape of the four-point array.
 Two common arrays are square and in-line.
 For more details see Van der Pauw method.

 Measurement may also be made by applying high-conductivity bus bars to opposite edges of a square (or rectangular) sample.
-Resistance across a square area will be measured in Ω/sq.
-For a rectangle an appropriate geometric factor is added.
+Resistance across a square area will be measured in Ω/sq (often written as Ω/◻).
+For a rectangle, an appropriate geometric factor is added.
 Bus bars must make ohmic contact.

 Inductive measurement is used as well.
 This method measures the shielding effect created by eddy currents.
 In one version of this technique a conductive sheet under test is placed between two coils.
 This non-contact sheet resistance measurement method also allows to characterize encapsulated thin-films or films with rough surfaces.

 A very crude two-point probe method is to measure resistance with the probes close together and the resistance with the probes far apart.
 The difference between these two resistances will be of the order of magnitude of the sheet resistance.

 Typical applications

-Sheet resistance measurements are very common to characterize the uniformity of conductive or semiconductive coatings and materials, e.g. for quality assurance.
-Typical applications include the inline process control of metal, TCO, conductive nanomaterials or other coatings on architectural glass, wafers, flat panel displays, polymer foils, OLED, ceramics, etc.

-The contacting four-point probe is often applied for single-point measurements of hard or coarse materials.
+Sheet resistance measurements are very common to characterize the uniformity of conductive or semi-conductive coatings and materials, e.g. for quality assurance.
+Typical applications include the inline process control of metal, TCO, conductive nano-materials, or other coatings on architectural glass, wafers, flat panel displays, polymer foils, OLED, ceramics, etc. The contacting four-point probe is often applied for single-point measurements of hard or coarse materials.
 Non-contact eddy current systems are applied for sensitive or encapsulated coatings, for inline measurements and for high-resolution mapping.